Why Dani Alves, Raheem Sterling and Romelu Lukaku turned to The Players' Tribune

 Sterling also opened up about his father's murder and life growing up in London with his mother and sister.

-"You just stay out of way and listen, let them talk through their life experiences," says Conboy.
+"You just stay out of the way and listen, let them talk through their life experiences," says Conboy.
 "We do not want this to be something polished, but be raw."

 "These are not made-up stories, not fluff or to sell something," says TPT chief executive Jeff Levick.
 "Sterling was not PR, that was his story.
 It is hard to argue when someone puts themselves out there, lets people see their own trials and adversities."